althe3rd/Pinpoint/README.md

 - `region` - "Ensures all page content is contained by landmarks"

+The checker also automatically excludes its own UI elements from analysis:

+- `#uw-a11y-panel` - The accessibility checker's main panel
+- `.uw-a11y-highlight` - Temporarily highlighted elements

-To modify which rules are excluded, edit the `axeConfig.rules` object in `accessibility-checker.js` and rebuild.
+To modify which rules or elements are excluded, edit the `axeConfig` object in `accessibility-checker.js` and rebuild.

 ## Contributing